Why do people love to sample Marlene Shaw?

 In the year 1997, Blueboy struck gold.
 It was decided that “Remember Me” would be released first on the label known as Mushroom Jazz Volume One via Jive Records.

-For some time now, music lovers around the world have been wondering who was the lead singer on this track.
+For some time now, music lovers around the world have been wondering who the lead singer on this track.

 No one could fathom it out.
 However, news came through on the grapevine that 2 x samples were utilized in creating this single.
 All that was put to bed.